|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 I am playing 'devil's advocate' quite deliberately here.
 The failure modes described may be 1 in 1 million or less, but that's one too many.
 A linear external supply is generally considered to be extremely safe, in that there is no likely failure mode that can make the supply a potential death-trap.
 I have never heard of an injury, fatality or fire caused by the failure of a linear power supply, because they are so simple that full protection is easily accomplished with minimal difficulty or cost penalty.

 Something that is an unknown at present is the end of life failure mechanism for small SMPS.
 I have seen many switchmode supplies (in equipment) that have failed in a rather spectacular manner, but there are few indicators at present as to what typical small SMPS will do when they fail.
 Because of the number of parts involved, it is impossible for anyone to predict which one will fail first, and it is probable that there will be multiple different failure mechanisms.
+Although the specific details have not been made public, there was a fatality in Australia in 2014 when a young woman was electrocuted by a mobile phone charger.
+Other fatalities worldwide have also been reported.

 The worst-case is for an electrolytic capacitor to explode.
 This is not at all uncommon, and the results can vary from nothing else happening, to scattering burning paper and shredded aluminium foil throughout the equipment.
 Having seen both on a number of occasions, I know that either is possible.
 Should paper and foil be scattered throughout the confined insides of a small SMPS, there is a chance that some of the foil could bridge the isolation barrier.
 Have a look at the photos (above) of the insides, and you can see that there really isn't very much clearance, so even a small piece of foil is enough.

-Should this occur, the output could easily become connected directly to the live mains or the rectified DC - that this could be a fatal failure is obvious.
+Should this occur, the output could easily become connected directly to the live mains or the high voltage rectified DC - that this could be a fatal failure is obvious.
 Anyone coming into contact with the 'safe' DC output is at serious risk of electrocution.
 Leaking electrolyte from an electrolytic cap can easily have the same effect (it is conductive, and needs to be for the cap to function).

 A very common failure for SMPS is for the output filter capacitors to dry out through progressive loss of electrolyte over the years.
 When this happens, the DC output voltage will develop a high ripple voltage, and the average DC voltage often increase (anything up to 4:1 is likely).
 Not only will this commonly destroy the connected equipment, but any remaining capacitors in the output circuit are now at risk of explosive failure or rapid venting of electrolyte.
 No (cheap) SMPS I have encountered so far appears to have any protection whatsoever from an output over-voltage failure that could result in either severe internal damage to the supply itself or to the external device being powered.

 Two notable SMPS failures I have experienced recently involved the internal supply for a PC and a DVD player.
 In both cases, the output voltage failed high - killing the PC motherboard and the entire DVD player's internals.
-The PC supply (and this was only the auxiliary 5V supply section - the PC wasn't even turned on at the time) generated at great deal of charred PCB material, as well as soot and smoke.
+The PC supply (and this was only the auxiliary 5V supply section - the PC wasn't even turned on at the time) generated a great deal of charred PCB material, as well as soot and smoke.
 It also managed to destroy a substantial protective diode on a disk drive.
 Is there anything in a small external SMPS to prevent the same thing happening?
 Not that I've seen so far.
 The extra circuitry needed will increase the cost and requires extra PCB space - two commodities that are at a premium for low cost devices.

 Quite frankly, I don't consider the circuitry or isolation barrier provided in any external SMPS I've seen so far to be sufficient to prevent a breach, regardless of how the device chooses to end its life.
 There are just too many possibilities, because there are so many individual parts and so many different ways the supply can fail.
 The fact that supply failure can also cause the device it powers to fail adds yet another level of unpredictability.
 While a cordless phone (for example) may never be expected to fail in a spectacular manner with a linear supply, what happens when the supply voltage is doubled (or more) because of an external supply failure?
 I doubt that this has ever been tested, because at present there is no need to do so where a linear external supply is used.

-While there is quite a bit of information on the Net regarding common SMPS failure modes, none that I saw included small supplies in the 1 - 50W range as will become common when (if) a ban is imposed on 'low efficiency' linear supplies.
+While there is quite a bit of information on the Net regarding common SMPS failure modes, none that I saw included small supplies in the 1 - 50W range as will become common when the ban is imposed on 'low efficiency' linear supplies.
 The majority (predictably) refer to computer supplies, or TV, DVD or power amplifier supplies.
 Almost all that you look at will state that there are many possible causes for failure, but some are more common than others.

 We already have a deplorable situation with most small SMPS perfectly capable of killing equipment because of the Y1 caps fitted for EMI suppression.
 While the authorities insist that this is 'perfectly safe', I remain unconvinced.
 There are many cases worldwide of fake components, and Y1 caps (more expensive than most) are an almost certain target for counterfeiters at some stage.
 Why?
 Because they can make a quick profit.
 I simply cannot foresee a situation where these caps will always perform perfectly forever, regardless of anything.